 Banff National Park, Canada’s oldest, most iconic park, has multiple cultural sites to discover.
 Immerse yourself in a history as rich and complex as the landscape.
 Visit historic sites and museums, including Cave & Basin National Historic Site.
 Explore the Town’s side streets to find the heritage building that housed Alberta’s first premier.
 Admire the rustic, early 1900s architecture of the Banff Park Museum.

 The Banff Culture Collective includes galleries, museums, educators, artists, performers and animators.
 There is a vibrant arts, cultural, heritage and natural history scene worth visiting again and again.

-The Banff Centre for Arts and Creativity is one of Canada’s most recognized art and cultural institutions.
-It is home to galleries and theatres which host contemporary art exhibitions, art classes, and workshops, as well as many performances such as theatre, music, dance, opera, and films.
-The centre is open year-round, and is a must-visit for cultural aficionados.
+The Banff Centre For Arts and Creativity is one of Canada’s most recognized art and cultural institutions.
+It hosts contemporary art exhibitions, art classes, and workshops, and looks forward to future theatre, music and dance performances, operas and film.